jackbustertann/Movie_recommendation_system/README.md

 ## Modelling

-The modelling process for this project involved building three recommendation systems: a content-based system, a user-based system (i.e. matrix factorisation) and a hybrid system (i.e. nueral network).
+The modelling process for this project involved building three recommendation systems: a content-based system and two user-based systems.

 In the absence of any online feedback from users, the average cosine dissimilarity between recommendations was used to assess the effectiveness of each system.
-Note that this was used instead of the conventional rmse metric to account for the level of personalisation in the recommendations provided for each user.
+Note that this was used instead of the conventional rmse metric to account for the level of personalisation in the recommendations and to penalise any system whose recommendations were dominated by a small subset of popular movies.

 ### Content-based System